ma-Pishdar/ma.Pishdar/README.md

 ### World zero and one, hellllo 👋

-Hi, I’m M.a.Pishdar!
+Hi, I’m Pishdar!
 I am a developer of fast learning methods who loves:

 <ul>
 <li>Construction of production line</li>